canonical/checkbox/docs/reference/units/exporter.rst

 File format and location
 ------------------------

-Exporter entry units are regular checkbox units and are contained and shipped with checkbox providers.
+Exporter entry units are regular Checkbox units and are contained and shipped with Checkbox providers.
 In other words, they are just the same as job and test plan units, for example.

 Fields